-Princess Diana praised her bodyguard in a letter weeks before her death
+Princess Diana Praised Her Bodyguard In A Letter Weeks Before Her Death

 “The media spotlight that she found herself under had intensified so greatly throughout her life, it ultimately contributed to her untimely death not much more than a month after this letter was written,” the note stated.

-Gilden wrote that the letter revealed the “sense of burden” Princess Diana felt never being out of the media spotlight and how the affected the people around her and who worked for her.
+Gilden wrote that the letter revealed the “sense of burden” Princess Diana felt never being out of the media spotlight and how that affected the people around her and who worked for her.

 “(The letter) concludes with her warmest wishes and a touch of her infamous empathy she shared with those she met, reminding us all that at the very heart she was a loving and caring person and before all else mother,” Gilding wrote.